 TRADITIONAL HERBAL MEDICINAL PRODUCTS

-Traditional herbal medicinal products must, in addition to the general conditions laid down by the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/2014), fulfil all the following criteria:
+Traditional herbal medicinal products must, in addition to the general conditions laid down by the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/2014 and No. 66/2019), fulfil all the following criteria:

 - they have therapeutic indications exclusively appropriate for traditional herbal medicinal products, which by virtue of their composition and purpose are suitable for self-medication;